actions-on-google/actions-on-google-nodejs/README.md

 [![NPM Version](https://img.shields.io/npm/v/actions-on-google.svg)](https://www.npmjs.org/package/actions-on-google)
 [![Build Status](https://travis-ci.org/actions-on-google/actions-on-google-nodejs.svg?branch=master)](https://travis-ci.org/actions-on-google/actions-on-google-nodejs)

+## Note's from Sam

+This fork allows middleware to be run before a user profile has been verified.
+Allowing developers to run multiple account-linking actions off of the same server.

 ## Setup Instructions

 Install the library with either `npm install actions-on-google` or `yarn add actions-on-google` if you use yarn.